 Services provided to farmworkers and agricultural employers through the one-stop delivery system.
-Describe the State agency's proposed strategies for providing the full range of employment and training services to the agricultural community, both farmworkers and agricultural employers, through the one-stop delivery system.
-This includes:
+Describe the activities planned for providing the full range of employment and training services to the agricultural community, both farmworkers and agricultural employers, through the one-stop delivery system.